Trust and security

 • SOC 2 / ISO 27001.
 Not pursuing yet.
 These certifications cost €30k-€60k+ and a year of process; they are not justified before revenue.
 If your procurement requires them, we are not the right fit today.

 • Bound insurance policies.
 Tech E&O and Cyber Liability policies are quoted but not yet bound.
-Target limits are €2,000,000 per claim each, to be in place before the first paying engagement.
-We will not sign an MSA with a Client without insurance in place.
+Target limits are €2,000,000 per claim each.
+Insurance is not required for the Tier 0 audit deliverable (cap-of-fees risk is the audit fee itself).
+Insurance is bound before the first Tier 1 setup, before any AI is deployed in production on a Client helpdesk.
 Certificate available on request once bound.

 • Public client logos and case studies.
-The first paying clients are signing now.
+We do not have paying clients yet; outreach to the first cohort is underway.
 Logos and case studies will appear on this site only with the named Client's written consent.

 • Penetration test summary.
 Scheduled for the first quarter we hit three paying retainers concurrently.
 Until then, the relevant security artefacts are the access scope, the DPA, and the sub-processor list.